 Other things that make up our unschooling days

 I don’t have too much more to add to Chris’ summary of a perfectly awesome day in our lives.
-When Chris and Dan and I are at work, Sarah and her Mommom (my mom) are home together and enjoy TV shows or movies or kitchen projects together.
-Interspersed with that, Sarah will sometimes take walks around our neighborhood, play basketball outside, hang out with our pets, work on Instagram photo edits for her fan account or read a book.
+When Chris and Dan and I are at work, Ashar and her Mommom (my mom) are home together and enjoy TV shows or movies or kitchen projects together.
+Interspersed with that, Ashar will sometimes take walks around our neighborhood, play basketball outside, hang out with our pets, work on Instagram photo edits for her fan account or read a book.

-Then there was a recent Saturday when Dan and I took Sarah shopping at the big mall in the next town over to use some giftcards she had.
+Then there was a recent Saturday when Dan and I took Ashar shopping at the big mall in the next town over to use some giftcards she had.
 On the drive, we happened to see a hot air balloon, so we followed it to see if we could see where it was landing, and ended up getting some cool pictures through our car’s sunroof.
 We talked all about how hot air balloons work and where you might go in one, then we finished it up with a restaurant dinner where we talked about how calories work for weight loss and weight gain.

 Our teachers are all the people we meet, day in and day out.
 The woman at the doctor’s office who explains why you can’t have a fresh tattoo and get an MRI.
-Sarah’s Nana, who is an occupational therapy assistant and explains to her various stretches that help with muscle pain.
+Ashar’s Nana, who is an occupational therapy assistant and explains to her various stretches that help with muscle pain.
 Someone at the library who asks her about the kinds of books she enjoys and recommends others.

 That’s what unschooling looks like for us.
 It’s funny in a way to write this post – we rarely look at the individual days.
 We don’t need or choose to “do math” or “do school” for a particular amount of time, nor do we “have to” accomplish much in particular in a learning sense, and sometimes, weeks go by where we’re all so caught up in our personal interests that we don’t have time for much else.